-Lilith is referenced across Abrahamic tradition as G-d's first-made wife for Adam, composed from the same earth (not his rib, like Eve).
-She was ejected from the Garden of Eden for refusing to be submissive, and refusing to lay beneath Adam while having sex.
-This is a card of understanding and knowing one's worth, and understanding what a person sacrifices to please authority figures-- or that sometimes, it's not appropriate to do so.
-This is not defiance for the sake of defiance, though: this is defiance because obedience fails to serve the hope.
-Talk about Lilith as the Demon Queen, succubus, child-killer, forget that this is a very slanted narrative against her; the virtues extolled by the majority often don't serve the needs of the individual.
-Especially that of a woman who just wants to be equal to her spouse, equally made.
+Lilith is referenced across Abrahamic tradition as G-d's first-made wife for Adam, composed from the same earth— not his rib, like Eve.
+She was ejected from the Garden of Eden for refusing to be submissive and lay beneath Adam while having sex (though some accounts say she gladly walked out of it of her own accord).
+This is a card of knowing one's worth, and understanding what a person sacrifices to please authority figures— or that sometimes it's not appropriate to do so.
+This is not defiance for the sake of defiance: this is defiance because the virtues extolled by the majority often don't acknowledge or serve the needs of the individual.
+Slander against Lilith as the Demon Queen, succubus, child-killer, and everything else lose sight that this is a very slanted narrative against her; especially when the narrative is actually that of a woman who just wants to be equal to her partner, who was equally made.

 This card is part of the PANTHEON Suit in the Woven Wisdom Oracle, which recalls details in divinity that apply to our lives.
 Thank you to those people of the living faith traditions who offered additional insight & context into the importance of these divine figures.
 This suit asks, what can I learn from the figureheads and their living traditions. that I may observe myself with that same reverence?

-What are my hard personal and professional boundaries?
+· What are my non-negotiable personal and professional boundaries?

-Is it appropriate to defy the authority in this situation?
+· Is it appropriate to defy Authority in this situation?

-Do others' narratives of me leave out context?
-Is it worth it to correct them?
+· Do other narratives of me leave out important context?
+Is it worth it for me to correct them?

 YES/NO: YES.
 SCREW WHAT EVERYONE ELSE SAYS.

 It was said, "LET THERE BE LIGHT"-- and by LIGHT

 I mean truth, and by truth I mean proof that God made man in His image;

 Oh, how they both hate that which they can't quite pin down.